Fetal welfare assessment

-Prof Shaun Brennecke, Prof Chris East, Prof Paul Colditz, Prof Colin Sullivan, Prof Stuart Crozier, A/Prof Stephen Wilson
+Prof Shaun Brennecke, Prof Christine East, Prof Paul Colditz, Prof Colin Sullivan, Prof Stuart Crozier, A/Prof Stephen Wilson

 It would be very helpful to be able to accurately monitor babies’ movements in the womb so that we could help the few babies who need it, and so prevent poor outcomes.
 Mothers feel their babies moving, but it is often difficult for them to detect all the movements that do occur.
 The best way of measuring babies’ movements is during an ultrasound.
 This is, however, expensive and means that the pregnant mother needs to lie still for about half an hour to have this testing done.

 We are developing a way of recording babies’ movements, which lets the pregnant woman continue with her normal activities.
 We will do this using an AMBULATORY FETAL ACTIVITY MONITOR, which is an accelerometer, like an advanced pedometer.
 The ambulatory fetal activity monitor will measure the activity of the unborn baby during pregnancy, looking at the number of times s/he moves and how simple or complex the movements are.
 We expect that the unborn baby who is not getting enough nutrition during the pregnancy will have fewer movements than other unborn babies.